Employees

 ・Visits to women’s universities by employment recruiters

-・Held events to promote interaction with female employees and conducted business site tours for female students
+・Held events to promote interaction with female employees and conducted business site tours for female

 ・Conducted PR activities, including lecture meetings, outside the company